mk23/snmpy/README.md

     SNMPY-MIB::snmpyProcessInfoCtxInvoluntary.1 = Counter64: 143

 ### raid_info ###
-The `raid_info` plugin provides per-disk information on attached RAID devices.
+The `raid_info` module provides per-disk information on attached RAID devices.
 Besides the module name and refresh period, it requires specification for the types of RAID controllers to probe:

 ```yaml
 module: raid_info